Kimberley Chen: 2013: Kimbonomics

 Sony Music announced on 16 December 2013, that Chen would be releasing her second studio album, Kimbonomics.
 The album was released on 25 December 2013 and contained 10 tracks.
 It placed 4th on the weekly music charts of KKBOX in Taiwan on 25 January 2014.

 2017–2018: #Tag Me and Produce 101 China

 In late 2017, Chen released her third studio album, #Tag Me.
 In 2018 she was one of the participants in Produce 101 and finished No. 26.

+In 2019, Chen left Sharp Music due to Sharp Music's breach of contract.
+She dropped all charges in hope for peace but they continued to defame her using the media.
+She then filed for defamation and they were forced to stop harassing her.
+According to sources they unrightfully took a lot of her money.

+2020: Princess Tendencies

+Not long after signing with ChynaHouse Chen recorded a 31 track album.
+She decided to call and market it as a mixtape.
+She collaborated with over five artists.

+2021: WFH

+During the pandemic she self recorded her WFH EP MINI ALBUM in her home studio.
+The whole project took less than six months to complete.

+2024: KIKI

-In 2024 Chen released her 5th studio album titled kiki.
-This album highlights and raises awareness on animal rights and global warming.
+In 2024 Chen released her 7th studio album titled kiki.
+Her album highlights and raises awareness on animal rights and global warming.

+2025: Colors of Love

+Just after her contract ended with her label ChynaHouse, Chen worked on her album with well renowned producer Skot Suyama.
+They previously worked together on Chen’s first album.